HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-tanh                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional threshold                                Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional upsample                                 Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional upsample_nearest                         Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional vector_norm                              Yes      Yes      No      No        No       No        No        No       No     torch.linalg abs                                      Yes      Yes      Yes     No        No       No        Yes       No       No     torch
+tanh                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional threshold                                Yes      Yes      No      No        No       No        No        No       No     torch.nn.functional upsample                                 Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional upsample_bilinear                        Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional upsample_nearest                         Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional vector_norm                              Yes      Yes      No      No        No       No        No        No       No     torch.linalg abs                                      Yes      Yes      Yes     No        No       No        Yes       No       No     torch